auralook/.github/profile/README.md

 ### Stylit
 #### 1. About

-Salon booking software as a service.
-Convenient for individuals to book salon appointments (end-users).
-Salon owners and managers can manage bookings, schedules, and customer relationships efficiently.
-Salon professionals (stylists, therapists, etc.) can manage their appointments and client base.
+Stylit booking system is designed to streamline appointments and boost business growth.
+End-users can effortlessly book and secure salon appointments through a secure payment gateway, while salon owners and managers can efficiently manage bookings, schedules, customer relationships, and receive payouts.
+Packed with innovative features, our platform aims to scale and drive success for beauty businesses.

 #### 2. Download